sayami1987/Loojaw---ICT-ethics-and-governance-in-societies/Week 2: e-portfolio 1 - Artificial Intelligence/e-portfolio.md

 Vieriu and Petrea studied 85 second-year university students with experience using AI.
 They found that 95.6% used AI academically, and most believed it improved learning, performance and efficiency.
 Students nevertheless worried about inaccurate information, weaker critical thinking, dependence and privacy.
 The authors support balanced use in which AI assists rather than replaces human learning (Vieriu & Petrea 2025, pp. 4–6).

-### Justification for Choosing the Artefact
+### Justification and Personal Reflection

-I selected this article because it relates directly to my life as a university student.
-AI can explain difficult ideas and save time, but easy answers may discourage independent problem-solving.
-I learned that responsible use means checking information, following assessment rules and remaining accountable for submitted work.
-AI should support my understanding, not complete the learning for me.
+I selected this article because it relates closely to my experience as an international IT student.
+I sometimes use AI to simplify technical explanations, organise ideas and understand difficult academic language.
+I feel relieved when AI makes a confusing topic easier, but I also worry that using it too often could weaken my independent problem-solving skills.
+This article made me question whether AI is helping me learn or only helping me finish tasks faster.
+I learned that I must verify the information and remain responsible for understanding everything I submit.

 ---